List of Terminator: The Sarah Connor Chronicles characters: T-888

-T-900

-T-900, a model of Terminator, example seen in the character Cameron.

 T-1001

 T-1001, a model of Terminator, example seen in the character Catherine Weaver/T-1001 and in characters that the Weaver version temporarily mimics, such as Detective Kaplan.

 Justin Tuck

 Justin Tuck (introduced in "Samson and Delilah"), portrayed by Marcus Chait, heads the artificial intelligence project group at ZeiraCorp.
 He is stripped of much of his staff by the T-1001 posing as (the long deceased) Catherine Weaver, ZeiraCorp's CEO, who transfers them to her new Babylon project.
 Following the nighttime staff meeting in which Weaver announces the personnel transfers, Tuck complains to an unsympathetic fellow executive in the gentlemen's lavatory.
 When the other leaves, Tuck approaches the urinal and is taken aback when the surface of the urinal and wall become gelatinous and takes the form of his employer, Weaver.
 Pointing at Tuck's face, she suddenly impales him with a sharp extension of her finger, killing him.